 For waste sites shown on the plan, the plan will indicate if the clearances have or have not been obtained for the project right-of-way locations.
 No extension of time or additional compensation will be paid for any delays due to not having the written permit(s) to waste in a floodplain.

-The allowed use of Project Right-of-Way and other Department property for borrow and waste is detailed in and .
+The allowed use of Project Right-of-Way and other LPA property for borrow and waste is detailed in 104.03 and 107.11.

-Borrow and Waste Area shall adhere to .
+Borrow and Waste Area shall adhere to 107.10.